Skip to main content

 2 mentions Positive Neutral Negative

-The monetization of the Dragon Quest III HD-2D remake is criticized as a lifeless and cynical cash grab, failing to honor the significance of the original game and leaving players feeling exploited rather than engaged.
+The monetization of Dragon Quest III HD-2D remake is widely viewed as a cynical cash grab, lacking respect for the legacy of the original game and failing to capture its majesty.

 • “It just screams cash grab to me.”